Student Accessibility and Support Services Frequently Asked Questions

 Students with disabilities are encouraged to contact SASS as soon as possible, even before admission.
 Admission decisions at ESU are made without regard to disability; all prospective students are expected to present academic credentials at or above minimum standards.
 You are not required to tell you admissions counselor about your disability; however, your admissions counselor can easily connect you with SASS.

 A diagnosis does not necessarily equal a disability.
 A disability is a physical or mental impairment that substantially limits one or more major life function.
-If your_________ substantially limits a major life function it may be a disability.
+If your diagnosis substantially limits a major life function it may be a disability.

-No. IEPs and 504 Plans are specific to high school.
-The documentation your high school used to create your IEP or 504 plan may be used by SASS as documentation – depending upon how old and how comprehensive the documentation is.
-At ESU accommodations will be provided to ensure you access to all the programs and services of the university.
+No. IEPs and 504 Plans are specific to K-12 education.
+However, an IEP or 504 Plan can be used as documentation when registering with SASS.
+At ESU, accommodations appropriate to higher education settings will be provided to ensure you access to all the programs and services of the university.

-No. It is the student’s responsibility to take the accommodation letter to each professor at the beginning of the semester for the professor’s signature and to discuss how the accommodations will be implemented in the class.
-If the class is online, it is your responsibility to email the accommodation letter to the professor.
+No. It is the student’s responsibility to share their accommodation memo with each of their professors at the beginning of the semester and discuss how the accommodations will be implemented in the class.

 Yes.
 Because the structure of classes differ, you may not need accommodations for all of your classes.

-You need to contact SASS as soon as possible to discuss changes to the accommodations.
+If your accommodations are not working, you will need to contact SASS as soon as possible to discuss adjustments to your accommodation memo.
 Accommodations can be revised at any point during the semester.

 Once you are registered as a student with a disability, further documentation is generally not required.
 However, if there are changes to your disability or you require additional accommodations that are not indicated by the original documentation, further evaluation and documentation may be requested.